 Almost everyone who works for a paycheck has taxes deducted each payday.
 There is no single percentage of taxes taken out of your paycheck.
 That is because there are several taxes, each calculated differently.
 Plus, federal and many state income tax rates vary depending on how much you earn, your filing status and the number of withholding allowances you claim.

 Social Security tax and Medicare tax are two federal taxes deducted from your paycheck.
 The Social Security tax is 6.2 percent of your total pay until you reach an annual income threshold.
-The income threshold for 2017 was $127,200, but it is adjusted yearly.
 The percentage rate for the Medicare tax is 1.45 percent, although Congress can change it.
 Medicare tax is levied on all of your earnings, with no upper income threshold or limit.

 If you’d like to calculate the overall percentage of tax deducted from your paycheck, first add up the dollar amounts of each tax withheld.
 Divide the total of your tax deductions by your total, or gross, pay.
 Multiply the result by 100 to convert it to a percentage.

 Exceptions for State and Local Taxes

 Most states and some local governments also levy income taxes.
 Each state or local government has its own formula for figuring its income tax.
 To find out how these taxes on your paycheck are calculated, contact your state and/or local government department of revenue or taxation.
 You can also use your state's calculator to determine exactly how much you're paying each year in taxes.
 If you live in California, for instance, you can use the California tax calculator to determine exactly how much you'll pay in taxes each year, which will help you find out if your withholdings are in line with that.